yanbinc2/ME_alg/README.md

 6. "CNN_Modules.py"

     Function: function call for the 2D CNN.

+7. "functions.zip"

+    Function: This is a zip file which includes accessory functions and parameters for "phase2_generate_seedregions_package.m" and "phase4_merge_seedregions_package.m".
+Users may unzip this zip file into the samae directory of "phase2_generate_seedregions_package.m" and "phase4_merge_seedregions_package.m".

 #
 (b) Execution procedures:
 1. Run "phase2_generate_seedregions_package.m" to generate the seed regions.